 If you are interested in learning how to carve a pencil, read on!
 The following tutorial will give you step-by-step instructions, with some helpful tips to help you complete your project.
-Wood carving is one of the oldest forms of art.
-It’s easy to get started.
+Wood carving is one of the oldest forms of art, and it’s easy to get started.
 All you need is an artistic eye, a steady hand, and a sharp knife.

 To begin carving, you’ll need to find a block of wood.
 (You can find this at most hobby stores.)
 You also need a pencil with a graphite core.
-(Note: For the purposes of this lesson, we’re going to be using a #2 pencil, because the graphite is soft and easy to carve.
+(Note: For this lesson, we’re going to be using a #2 pencil because the graphite is soft and easy to carve.
 You can use a pen, but the graphite core will be harder to carve.)

 Wood types to use